 Patients may be referred to the Moffitt Supportive Care Medicine Program for consultation at any stage of cancer, including at time of diagnosis.
 The program works collaboratively with other health care practitioners to provide the extra layer of support that patients often need while undergoing anti-cancer treatments.
 While others are working to treat the disease, Supportive Care Medicine focuses its efforts on relieving the physical and emotional distress caused by the disease and assisting with planning ahead.

-Moffitt’s Supportive Care Medicine Program includes three services that offer individualized care focused on the needs and goals of patients and their families throughout the course of illness and treatment:
+Moffitt’s Supportive Care Medicine Program includes four services that offer individualized care focused on the needs and goals of patients and their families throughout the course of illness and treatment:

 Provides complementary therapies, such as mindfulness and meditation techniques, acupuncture, yoga and massage therapy for stress reduction, relaxation, added comfort and relief.
 Read more about our Healing and Wellness services.